• BLKNSLVR 10 months ago

 By going forward with this law, we are advertising to the world, hey we got a backdoor here, come and use it!
 Instead of making it harder for foreign powers to break into our system, we are creating multiple points of failures where the data could be intercepted.

-• Nursie a day ago
+• Nursie 9 months ago

 > In that case then the definition of privacy needs to change because to me privacy is a binary state.
 Either I have it or I don't.